 The legendary French chef is believed to have said that the three great secrets of French cuisine are: butter, butter and butter.
+(As you can tell, he was a big fan of French butters.)
 In 1928, he would become the first French chef to become an officer of the Legion of Honor.

 Joël Robuchon was considered by some to the “chef of the century”, having amassed 32 Michelin stars in his career by the time he died in 2018.

 Born into a modest family from Poitiers, he would become head chef of a kitchen brigade of 90 cooks at the young age of 28.
 Success would rapidly follow, allowing him to open restaurants everywhere from Paris, Monaco, London, New York, Las Vegas, Hong Kong, Singapore, Shanghai, Taipei, Macao, Bangkok, Montréal, Miami, and Geneva.